yelaD/my-slip-box/Reference notes/Seth's Blog.md

 16. In the long run, doing work that's important leads to more happiness than doing work that's merely profitable.
 ---
 June 30, 2013

+##### "People like us do things like this"
+There is no more powerful tribal marketing connection that this.

+More that features, more that benefits, we are driven to become a member in good standing of the tribe.
+We want to be respected by those we aspire to connect with, we want to know what we ought to do to be part of that circle.

+Not the norms of mass, but the norms of our chosen tribe.
+___
+July 26, 2013